DemocracyandCapitalismLab/GlobalCapitalismIndex/README.md

 [View on GitHub](docs/gci_codebook.md) · [Download as PDF](docs/gci_codebook.pdf)

-### Whitepaper
+### Academic Paper with Compositional Methodology

-Theoretical framework and compositional methodology.
+The academic paper provides a detailed overview of the theoretical framework and compositional methodology.

 [Download as PDF](docs/gci_whitepaper.pdf)

 ### Peer reviews

-External subject-expert reviews of each of the eight subindices, posted in full.
+Each of the eight subindices was reviewed by external scholars with subject expertise in that domain.
+Reviewers were asked to assess the theoretical justification for the subindex, the appropriateness of its domain structure, and the merit of each dataset selected as an input.
+Ten reviewers took part, covering all eight subindices.
+Where a review prompted a change to the index, that change is reflected in the current data and described in the academic paper.
+The instructions provided to reviewers are also in the academic paper.

 [Browse the reviews](docs/peer_review)

 ## Coverage

 The composite is scored for 170 countries.
-Individual subindices cover up to 175, because five countries — Cuba, Eritrea, Palestine, Somalia, and South Sudan — appear in one or more subindices but never meet the five-of-eight threshold required for a composite score.
+Individual subindices cover up to 175, because five countries (Cuba, Eritrea, Palestine, Somalia, and South Sudan) appear in one or more subindices but never meet the 5 of 8 threshold required for a composite score.
 They therefore appear in subindex files and never in `gci_composite.csv`.
 Annual coverage varies with data availability.